phillipberndt/pqiv/README.markdown

  * poppler (any version, for pdf support)
  * MagickWand (any version, for additional image formats like psd)

-The backends are currently statically linked into the code, so all backend related build-time dependencies are also run-time dependencies.
-If you need a shared version of the backends, for example for separate packaging of the binaries, let me know.
-It's quite easy to implement that.
+The backends are per default linked statically into the code, so all backend related build-time dependencies are also run-time dependencies.
+If you need a shared version of the backends, for example for separate packaging of the binaries, use the `--backends-build=shared` option.

 There are experimental, nightly [static builds available for download](http://page.mi.fu-berlin.de/pberndt/pqiv-builds/) for Windows and